vippr1237/vippr1237/README.md

 ## Hi there, I'm an Devops Engineer.
 Below it's some information about me.
 This is where I start my career so I really appriciate it.
-Thanks to all who have help me.
+Thanks to all who have helped me.
 ### Keep up with your work.
 Someday it will pay back.
 DON'T GIVE UP.
 Here some info about me :-):
 - 👋 I’m @vippr1237 aka Coang Ha`